 All alcohol use and hepatotoxic drugs should be stopped.
 Ursodeoxycholic acid (15 mg/kg po once/day) decreases liver damage, prolongs survival, and delays the need for liver transplantation.
 About 20% of patients do not have biochemical improvement after ≥ 4 mo; they may have advanced disease and require liver transplantation in a few years.
 Other drugs proposed to decrease liver damage have not improved overall clinical outcomes or are controversial.

 Liver transplantation has excellent results.
 The general indication is decompensated liver disease (uncontrolled variceal bleeding, refractory ascites, intractable pruritus, and hepatic encephalopathy).
 Survival rates after liver transplantation are > 90% at 1 yr, > 80% at 5 yr, and > 65% at 10 yr.
 AMAs tend to persist after transplantation.
 PBC recurs in 15% of patients in the first few years and in > 30% by 10 yr.
-So far, recurrent PBC after liver transplantation has a benign course.
+Recurrent PBC after liver transplantation appears to have a benign course.
 Cirrhosis rarely occurs.